Peace Pole Home Page

 My Work: I make peace poles out of materials that exude substance and endurance.
 And I make them wider and taller to give them "presence" to legitimize the message.

 Peace poles take 3 to 10 weeks to create depending on the size and material.
 Limestone takes 10 weeks.
-Resin takes 3.
-However, usually I can make deadlines whenever they are.
+Metal takes 6 weeks.
+For a rush charge things can be made to happen more quickly.
+Usually I can make deadlines whenever they are.

 A note from my blog: